thenithinbalaji/GG-Bot/README.md

 # GenuineGenie Discord Bot Beta
 A bot that can do everything?
++ The purpose of this repo is to accept open source contributions for GenuineGenie Discord Bot revamping process.
++ Once sufficient command revamp has been done, this repo will replace the original repo as the source code of bot.

 # 🖥️ Code Walkthrough
 + [index.js](index.js) is the brain of the discord bot.
 This file helps us connect to discord API to send and receive messages.